List of roads in Brampton: Creditview Road

+The bypassed southern section of Creditview Rd.

-Creditview is broken road that is named due to it passing through the valley of the Credit River, crossing the river itself several times.
+Creditview is a broken road that is named due to it passing through the valley of the Credit River, crossing the river itself several times.
 To preserve the river valley and the hamlet of Churchville it has been retained as a minor rural road in the southern two-thirds of the city, where it is bypassed by James Potter Road (see below).
-It begins at a dead end just north of Highway 407 (though it previously continued south into Mississauga, but was severed through the municipal boundary area), passes through Churchville and jogs east at Steeles Avenue and continues north through the river valley.
+It begins at a dead end just north of Highway 407 (though it previously continued south into Mississauga – where another section exists – but was severed through the municipal boundary area), passes through Churchville and jogs east at Steeles Avenue and continues north through the river valley.
 It leaves the valley south of Queen Street and enters an urban area with homes fronting the road, though it still retains its original rural cross-section though much of the area.
 The bypassed section breaks at Williams Parkway (by curving at 90° to become short frontage streets along it) and ends at James Potter Road.
 James Potter turns to run north, where it ends at Bovaird Drive.
 There, Creditview becomes a major arterial as it continues James Potter northward.
 The first kilometre (0.6 mile) of this section is a realignment of the original road, which is today known as Salvation Road.

 The main arterial sections of Creditview in both Brampton and Mississauga are linked via James Potter Road (on the east side of the Credit River), and Financial Drive (on the west side of it) by following Steeles Avenue.